emma-sax4/zoesax301.github.io/README.md

 NOTE: Running this process locally will most likely create at least one directory locally on your machine, such as `_site/`, `Gemfile.lock`, `.sass-cache/`, and potentially others.
 All of these are already in the `.gitignore`, but feel free to add others as necessary.

 NOTE: While running locally, images may not show up properly.
 This is because the site hard-codes the name of the GitHub repo (`zoesax301.github.io`) into the links.
-The site is donig this because it is hosted as an additional site on my normal GitHub site, hence the URL including both my normal GitHub domain (`emma-sax4.github.io`) and this repository domain (`zoesax301.github.io`).
+The site is doing this because it is hosted as an additional site on my normal GitHub site, hence the URL including both my normal GitHub domain (`emma-sax4.github.io`) and this repository domain (`zoesax301.github.io`).

 ## Running Tests